Enjoy this low impact, heart pumping, brain work fun routine to get the heart rate up! Chair Yoga Fitness with Gail

 - Posture.
 The very nature of yoga teaches the practitioner how to hold and control one’s body in a more healthful position.
 Through consistent practice, your posture will improve so that you look more confident and healthy.

 - Strength.
 One of the premises of yoga is that you are using the weight of your own body for overall strength.
-Find out more about how yoga works as an excellent method of strength training in this article.

 - Energy.
 Regular yoga practice provides consistent energy.
 In fact, most yogis state that when you perform your yoga correctly, you will feel energized after your yoga session rather than tired.